-- Unit classes as defined in Section 16 Paragraph 2 of the GIC may be formed for the UCITS Fund; these differ with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency or a combination of these characteristics.
-The creation of unit classes is permitted at any time and is at the discretion of the Company. - The unit value is calculated separately for each unit class by allocating the costs of launching new unit classes, the distributions (including any taxes that may be payable from the fund's assets), the management fee including income adjustment if applicable, exclusively to this unit class. - 3.
+- 1. Unit classes as defined in Section 16 Paragraph 2 of the GIC may be formed for the UCITS Fund; these differ with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency, unit value, hedging or a combination of these characteristics.
+The creation of unit classes is permitted at any time and is at the discretion of the Company. - 2.
+The unit value is calculated separately for each unit class by allocating the costs of launching new unit classes, the distributions (including any taxes that may be payable from the fund's assets), the management fee including income adjustment if applicable, exclusively to this unit class. - 3.
 The existing unit classes are listed individually in the Sales Prospectus and in the annual and semi-annual reports.
-The structural characteristics defining the unit classes (appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency or a combination of these characteristics) are described in detail in the Sales Prospectus and in the annual and semiannual reports.
+The structural characteristics defining the unit classes (appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency, unit value, hedging or a combination of these characteristics) are described in detail in the Sales Prospectus and in the annual and semi-annual reports. - 4.
+Currency hedge transactions may only be concluded for a single currency unit class.
+The only permissible currency hedge instruments are foreign currency forward transactions, currency futures, currency option transactions and currency swaps, as well as other currency hedge transactions to the extent that they are analogous to the derivatives pursuant to Section 197 Paragraph 1 KAGB.
+Expenses and income based on a currency hedge transaction shall be allocated exclusively to the respective currency unit class.

-Units, issue price, redemption price, redemption of units and expenses.
+Unit certificates, issue price, redemption price, redemption of units and expenses.

-§ 5 Units.
+§ 5 Unit certificates.

+- 1. The rights of the investors are registered exclusively in unit certificates when the UCITS Fund is created. - 2.
 The investors own an equity interest in the assets of the UCITS Fund as co-owners in proportion to the number of units held.

-§ 6 Issue and redemption prices
+§ 6 Issue and redemption prices.

-- The Company indicates the issue premiums and redemption fees charged for each unit class in the Sales Prospectus, the Key Investor Information and in the annual and semi-annual reports. - 2.
-Depending on the unit class, the issue premium is up to 2 percent of the unit value.
-The Com-

-- pany is free to charge a lower issue premium for one or more unit classes, or all of them. - Depending on the unit class, the redemption fee is up to 1 percent of the unit value.
+- The Company indicates the issue premiums and redemption fees charged for each unit class in the Sales Prospectus, the Key Investor Information and in the annual and semi-annual reports. - Depending on the unit class, the issue premium is up to 2 percent of the unit value.
+The Company is free to charge a lower issue premium for one or more unit classes, or all of them.
+The Company shall provide information on the redemption fee in the Sales Prospectus in accordance with Section 165 Paragraph 3 KAGB. - 3.
+Depending on the unit class, the redemption fee is up to 1 percent of the unit value.
 The Company is free to charge a lower redemption fee for one or more unit classes, or all of them.
 The Company shall receive the redemption fee.
+The Company shall provide information on the issue premium in the Sales Prospectus in accordance with Section 165 Paragraph 3 KAGB.